saksham-solanki/vizitor/content/blog/flexible-workplace.md

 ---

-## 4 Staples of creating flexible workplaces that work

 Uncomfortable workplaces are the primary reason that employees leave their jobs.
 Around 22% of office employees quit their jobs due to a lack of flexible workplaces.
 So it's essential to convert uncomfortable places to comfortable ones.
 This would help retain employees and give them a better experience.
 But the question arises: How to achieve a flexible workplace?
 The simple answer to combat such a situation is to invest in a flexible **room booking system.** Such systems help in efficiently auditing the workplace.